khantilchoksi/DNS-as-a-Service-Linux/README.md

 - **Read:** List down all the VPC ids for a tenant.
         E.g. `sudo cat /home/ece792/tenants/t2/vpc_db.json`.
 - **Update:** There couldn't be any updates as for VPC.
-- **Delete:** Remove the VPC for the tenant, which may force to destroy deletion of all VMs running inside the VPC.
+- **Delete:** Remove the VPC for the tenant, which may force to destroy deletion of all VMs running inside the VPC. (automated as python script)

 --------------